 Is D-Mannose Right for You?

 I recently gave D-mannose a try and wanted to share my experience with you.
 About six weeks ago, I developed a bladder infection.
 I’ve been working on a SIBO issue for several years, and regular bouts with a bladder infection have accompanied this problem.
 Prior to SIBO, I would only get them once in a great while.
 Typically, I take Nature’s Way cranberry extract at the first sign of infection and it usually clears up almost instantly.
 However, that wasn’t the case this time.
-I was taking a much higher dose of cranberry than usual for two weeks and it just wasn’t going away.
+I was taking a much higher dose of the cranberry than usual for two weeks and it just wasn’t going away.